 Because the encoded text-string is a declarative statement about Jesus, this particular Type 1 ELS code is declarative in its orientation.

 The following Type 1 ELS code was discovered on February 14, 2021.
 It is encoded at an ELS of every 17 letters, and begins in verse 18 of Genesis 40.
-Here yet again, this encoded statement is not encoded in any other passage in the Bible.
+Here yet again, this encoded statement is not encoded in any other passage in the Bible at a short-distance ELS.
 Behold:

 Once again, the topical relation between the encoded message and the specific biblical passage containing it is self-evident.
 In this passage, Joseph is interpreting the dream of Pharaoh’s chief baker whom he encountered while in prison.
 Joseph tells him that the three branches he saw in his dream symbolized three days, and that within three days Pharaoh would lift up his head and hang him on a tree.

 It is worth noting that the Law of Moses would later declare that anyone who was hung on a tree was cursed of God (Deut.
 21:22-23).
 The Apostle Paul would later quote this Scripture to show how Jesus became a curse for us (Gal.
 3:13).
 Indeed, the cross was referred to as a tree four times in the New Testament (Acts 5:30; 10:39; Gal.
 3:13; 1 Pet.
 2:24).
 The fact that we have the statement “Jesus will be hanged” encoded in this specific biblical passage (in which Joseph tells Pharaoh’s baker that he will be hanged upon a tree), is obviously no coincidence.
 Once again, a search for this encoded message at an ELS range between 2-200 shows that this is the only place in the entire Hebrew Bible where this phrase is encoded.
 This is the fingerprint of God.